St. Brides Major, Southerndown and

 (and information on the different types and what it can be turned into)

-This includes medication, milk, mineral water, pop, shampoo and washing up liquid bottles; butter, cheese spread and ice cream tubs; ready meal and take-away food containers.
+This includes medication, milk, mineral water, pop, shampoo and washing up liquid bottles; butter, cheese spread and ice cream tubs; fresh meat, ready meal and take-away food containers.
 Plastic lids need to be removed.
-Other suitable items are dessert, fromage frais, mousse and yoghurt pots; fruit punnets; food bags such as for bread and fruit.
-Clingfilm and cellophane are also accepted.
+Other suitable items are dessert, fromage frais, mousse and yoghurt pots; fruit punnets; food bags such as for bread and fruit; cheese packaging; sandwich bags.
+CD cases, cling-film and cellophane are also accepted.
 Remember to rinse/wash & squash plastic before recycling as contaminated items will be left behind.
 No larger items, for example garden or patio furniture, flower pots, cracked kerbside boxes, toys, UPVC window frames and washing-up bowls - these can be taken to the Household Recycling Centre.
-No polystyrene trays.
+No polystyrene trays such as those used for eggs and fruit.

 Plastic bearing the triangular logo with a number 1, 2 or 3 in the centre can be shredded and re-cycled where facilities exist and is made from one of three types: PET (polyethylene terephthalate) which is opaque or coloured and used for items such as fizzy drink and cooking oil bottles as well as some milk bottles; HDPE (high density polyethylene) which is used for thicker items such as milk and washing-up liquid bottles; and PVC (polyvinyl chloride) which is clear and used for items such as still mineral water and cordial bottles.
 PET bottles (sometimes marked by the number one in the universal recycling symbol to aid sorting and which have a small dot on the base) are used by some companies to make material for fleece jackets, filling for sleeping bags and anoraks, new packaging, industrial strapping as well as wall and floor coverings.
 Bottles are sterilised, crushed, chopped into flakes which are drained and dried, stripped of any further impurities then melted into a thick liquid in large vats, from which fibrous polyester strands are produced that can be knitted and woven into fabric.
 It takes 25 (or 11 two-litre) recycled plastic bottles to make a fleece jacket in a process lasting around 12 weeks from start to finish.
 Plastic bottles can be made into fencing, compost bins, traffic cones, watering cans and drainpipes.
 The free storage boxes given to householders for use with the kerbside service are made from recycled materials.
 Recycling one plastic bottle saves enough energy to light a 60 watt bulb for 60 hours.